apollographql/apollo-server/docs/source/schema/custom-scalars.md

       if (ast.kind === Kind.INT) {
         return oddValue(parseInt(ast.value, 10));
       }
-      throw new UserInputError("Provided value is not an odd integer");
+      throw new UserInputError('Provided value is not an odd integer');
     },
   }),
   Query: {